 Management of complications during delivery requires additional measures (such as induction of labor).

 Options include regional, local, and general anesthesia.
 Local anesthetics and opioids are commonly used.
-These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, CNS depression, bradycardia) in the neonate.
+These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, central nervous system [CNS] depression, bradycardia) in the neonate.

 Opioids used alone do not provide adequate analgesia and so are most often used with anesthetics.